 When choosing resources for inclusion on this site, we consider the following principles first of all:

 - Relevance – content must give users information, guidance and interventions on workplace wellbeing to equip them to take steps to support the mental health of staff.

 - Accuracy – resources should be technically accurate and the most

 - Having a positive impact – resources should not use stigmatising language and should enable the user to make a positive change.

 - Accessibility – resources should be optimised to be read and navigated by most people and on a range of devices.
 Where resources have alternative formats available, this should be highlighted.

-If the resource you’re submitting doesn’t meet these criteria, we might not include it.
+If a resource doesn’t meet these criteria, it’s likely not to be included.

 We’ve also identified some further attributes that we believe make a resource accessible, credible and trustworthy: